-Shearings Leisure Group is the UK’s number one coach holiday tour operator.
+Shearings Leisure Group are the UK’s number one coach holiday tour operator.
 Based in Wigan and with a heritage stretching back to 1903, the company offers coach, air, rail, cruise and hotels breaks to more than 170 destinations in the UK, Europe and worldwide.

 Although best known as a coach tour holiday operator, over recent years the company has expanded to incorporate several well known travel brands and also owns 44 hotels in the UK, which all come together under the Shearings Holiday brand.